yairg98/Freq-ML/P1-Linear_Regression/README.md

 # Freq ML Project 1 - Linear Regression
 This is the first project for Cooper Union's Frequentist Machine Learning course, ECE-475.
 The official assignment description is below.
-It involved implementing and comparing three simple linear regression models: unreglarized, ridge, and lasso.
+It involved implementing and comparing three simple linear regression models: unreglarized, ridge (L2), and lasso (L1).

+The unreguarized and ridge regression models are implemented from scratch, while the lasso regression model utilizes the scikit-learn library.
+RMSE is reported on both the training and testing data for each of the three models, along with a few graphs illustrating the effects of each regularization method and the overall accuracy of linear regression on this dataset.

 Dataset used: https://archive.ics.uci.edu/ml/datasets/concrete+compressive+strength